sravani2604/blog/blog/content/blog/Using Tags in Azure.md

 author = "Matt Browne"
 categories = [""]
 date = "2019-03-27"
-description = "How and why we use Tags in Azure, why they are so useful" featured = "pipes.jpeg" featuredalt = "" featuredpath = "date"
+description = "How and why we use Azure Tags, why they are so useful" featured = "pipes.jpeg" featuredalt = "" featuredpath = "date"